petarbelchev/HotelBookingWebApi/README.md

 # HotelBooking
-Web Application that will use ASP.NET Web Api for Backend and ReactJS for Frontend
+A web application that will utilize ASP.NET Web API for the backend and ReactJS for the frontend.